Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Empirical results

 \textbf{Placebos from all fields}

-Given that the previous choice of plausibly unrelated placebos leaves some room for subjective judgment, we next include all 44 subject classes in the ESTC as placebos to demonstrate the robustness of the results.
-Note that this includes clearly related subject classes such as \textit{medicine, biology,} or \textit{military} (see appendix~\ref{tab:all_subject_classes} for a list of all subject classes).\footnote{Other classes that are plausibly related include e.g. philosophy and political philosophy.
-Many writers such as Thomas Hobbes or David Hume were clearly responding to changes in contemporary science and actively referencing it.
-Likewise, the topics of \textit{classical education} or \textit{educational theory}, do not actively form a part of the hard sciences, but might plausibly reference them.
-Other topics such as \textit{music} or \textit{curiosities and wonders} might contain objects studied by science --- concepts such as vibration, pitch, and resonance were actively studied during the Scientific Revolution and Isaac Newton treated both sound and colors analogously in his \textit{Opticks}.
+Given that the earlier selection of plausibly unrelated placebos and related but ineffective placebos inevitably involves some subjective judgment, we next include all 44 ESTC subject classes as placebo fields to assess robustness.
+Note that this also includes subject classes that we expect to have been interacting with our fields of propositional and prescriptive knowledge such as \textit{medicine} or \textit{biology} (see appendix table~\ref{tab:all_subject_classes} for a list of all subject classes).\footnote{Note that many of these topics might have interacted with propositional and prescriptive knowledge in various ways.
+For example, topics such as \textit{music} or \textit{curiosities and wonders} might contain objects studied by science --- concepts such as vibration, pitch, and resonance were actively studied during the Scientific Revolution and Isaac Newton treated both sound and colors analogously in his \textit{Opticks}.
 Furthermore, other fields like \textit{legal} or \textit{administrative} might increase the value of e.g. patents through different channels.} Yet, as shown in figure~\ref{fig:placebo_tests_all}, spillovers from propositional and prescriptive knowledge still dominate spillovers from \textit{all other} fields.

 In both graphs, none of the spillovers from all other fields is larger than the spillovers for propositional and prescriptive knowledge for 1760--1779.
 Fisher exact p-values are reported in table~\ref{tab:fisher_p_test}.
 The coefficients for the period 1760--1779 have a p-value of 0.022.
 For 1740--1759, there are, respectively, 2 and 1 placebo coefficients that are larger in absolute value than the original coefficients.
 Nevertheless, even in the presence of that, we can report p-values of 0.065 and 0.043 respectively.
 Furthermore note that the only positively larger coefficient is found in panel b) for $\Omega$.
 Moreover, this is a spillover from \textit{medicine} that could have been considered part of propositional knowledge, but was excluded as a life science (see section ~\ref{sec:assigning_subject_classes_prop_prescr}).\footnote{As eighteenth century medicine was heavily drawing on innovations in other fields of propositional knowledge, such as e.g. discoveries from electricity or the chemical analysis of mineral waters, the existence of spillovers is not surprising.}